datur/iplayer_scraper/README.md

 # Todo

-    [ ] scrape episode/all to gather gather better series information [ ] use imdbpy to get progam id and other information [ ] rotten tomatoes coming out this week
+    [ ] use imdbpy to get progam id and other information [ ] rotten tomatoes coming out this week
     [/] argparse
+    [ ] integrate new extractor class into main program [ ] evaluate film pages

 ## todo from 20/02